shoot1101/carsound/README.md

 Once you have made the modifications in the vehicles.meta file, save it and restart your FiveM server to apply the changes.

-I am not the creator of the sounds; they all come from the website https://www.gta5-mods.com/
+I am not the creator of the sounds; they all come from the website : https://www.gta5-mods.com/

-I am only creating this pack to facilitate its usage.
+I only make this pack to make it easier for users to have several sounds in one resource.